Posted in:

 • Have a certain number of qualifying years based on your National Insurance record.

-The answer to the question “How much State Pension will I get at 66?” will depend on your date of birth and the number of years you’ve been paying National Insurance contributions.
+The number of qualifying years required depends on an individual’s year of birth and when they reached the State Pension age.
 For example, if you were born on or after 6 April 1951, you will need 35 qualifying years.
-However, if you do not have enough qualifying years, you may still be able to get some State Pension.
+If you do not have enough qualifying years, you may still be able to get some State Pension amount.

-Whether you get the basic State Pension or the new State Pension depends on the same criteria.
-The full new State Pension for 2024/25 is £221.20 per week, while the full basic State Pension is £169.50 per week.
+Also, whether you get the basic or full State Pension depends on when you were born and how many qualifying years of National Insurance you have.
+How much is the State Pension?
+The full new pension for 2024/25 is £221.20 per week, while the full basic pension for 2024/25 is £169.50 per week.

-The State Pension age has been transformed since 2010, when people widely accepted that men would retire later than women.
-This has been reformed, with the female State Pension age rising to 65 from 2010-2018 and then 66, 67 and 68 for both men and women.
+The State Pension age has been transformed since 2010 when people widely accepted that men would retire later than women.
+This has been reformed, with the female State Pension age rising to 65 from 2010-2018 and then 66, 67 and 68 for both men and women and this, of course, has an impact on how much pension will married couple get.

-Three months before you reach State Pension age, you’ll get a letter telling you what to do.
+Two months before you reach SPA, you’ll get a letter telling you what to do.
 At this point, you can decide to either take your State Pension or delay it.

 By deferring your State Pension, you could increase the amount you get as a weekly income when you come to claim it.
 The extra State Pension amount is paid with your regular State Pension payment.